Fitting the model to the data#

 A good example of a linear model in the electron-microscopy field is an Energy-Dispersive X-ray Spectroscopy (EDS) dataset, which typically consists of a polynomial background and Gaussian peaks with well-defined energy (Gaussian.centre) and peak widths (Gaussian.sigma).
 This dataset can be fit extremely fast with a linear optimizer.

-There are two implementations of linear least squares fitting in hyperspy:
+There are several implementations of linear least squares fitting in HyperSpy:

-As for non-linear least squares fitting, weighted least squares is supported.
+As for non-linear least squares fitting, weighted least squares are supported.

 In the following example, we first generate a 300x300 navigation signal of varying total intensity, and then populate it with an EDS spectrum at each point.
 The signal can be fitted with a polynomial background and a Gaussian for each peak.
 Hyperspy automatically adds these to the model, and fixes the centre and sigma parameters to known values.
 Fitting this model with a non-linear optimizer can about half an hour on a decent workstation.
 With a linear optimizer, it takes seconds.